You inherit but have debts? How foreclosure affects inheritance in 2026

 The inheritance becomes part of the estate

-Part of the estate may be preserved
+Part of the estate may be retained

 What if I inherit from someone who had debts?

 The moment you inherit from someone who had debts, you must take into account that part or all of the inheritance may be used to cover them.
-This will leave you with an estate burdened by foreclosures that you will not see anything from in the end.
+This will leave you with an estate burdened with foreclosures that you will not see anything from in the end anyway.
 For example, you may have to deal with how to sell the property in insolvency.
 In the worst case, the property will not be enough to cover the debts and the obligation to pay them would then pass to you.

 Summary